basho/basho_docs/source/languages/en/riak/dev/using/updates.md

 updating objects that may have been deleted previously.
 If you are using the Java client, an explanation and examples are given in the [[Java-specific section below|Object Updates#Java-Client-Example]].
-If you are using the Python client, causal context for deleted objects will be handled automatically.
+If you are using the Python or Erlang clients, causal context for deleted objects will be handled automatically.
 If you are using the Ruby client, you will need to explicitly set the `deletedvclock` parameter to `true` when reading an object, like so:

 ```ruby
 bucket = client.bucket('fruits')